rishadsanian/barChart/readme.md

 <li>Y-axis ticks need to be improved for numbers that require decimals and a multiplier is needed to determine number of ticks
 <li>Y-axis needs to adjust for decimals, especially when the max value of data is 1 or less
 <li>Scaling is not perfect when it comes to auto spacing
+<li>Auto adjustment of font size and bar sizes
   </ul>
 <h2>Future Features</h2>
 Future versions of Bar Chart Generator may include the following features:
 <br><br>
 <ul>
-<li>Multiple stacked bars
-<li>Animation with option to turn it on or off
+<li>Source section
-<li>More efficient normalization of data and axes
+<li>More efficient normalization and scaling of data and axes and adjustment by min value
 <li>Error displays for user-inputted data and options
 <li>Configuration of axes line color, font style & color for ticks and titles
-<li>Configuration of chart area background color
 <li>Option of hiding values inside bars
-<li>Option for auto bar spacing and sizing
+<li>Option for auto bar spacing and sizing by converting from grid to flex model
+<li>Binary search of max and min values
+<li>Further refactoring of code for optimal performance and better grouping of functions
   </ul>
   <br><br>
 Thank you for using Bar Chart Generator!